Speaker | Time | Text |

 And clearly, interest in it is growing quickly. | ||

-That's exactly right. | ||
+It's exactly right. | ||

-I had a chance to talk to Dr. John Mack of Harvard a couple of months ago, and he feels there's a quickening of the interest in this. | ||
+I had a chance to talk to Dr. John Knapp at Harvard a couple of months ago, and he feels there's a quickening of the interest in this, and maybe even feels that the visitors, call them aliens or whatever, they may be responsible for it. | ||

 Well, that's excellent, George. | ||

-Researchers will begin to look into all of this and maybe we have a chance of really getting somewhere | ||
+Researchers will begin to look into all of this, and maybe we have a chance of really getting somewhere shortly. | ||

-Sure hope so. | ||
+Sure, hope so. | ||

-all right george wonderful hearing from you as always Thank you. | ||
+All right, George, wonderful hearing from you, as always. | ||

-With a lot to say this morning, and of particular interest, those materials that he got out of Russia. | ||
+That's George Knapp with a lot to say this morning and of particular interest, those materials that he got out of Russia. | ||

-And on another note that he mentioned, when we do get a little further into the program and get to a telephone segment, I too would like to ask if anybody in Clear Lake who can tap us up on what's going on over there would give us a call. | ||
+And on another note that he mentioned, when we do get a little further into the program and get to a telephone segment, I, too, would like to ask if anybody in Clear Lake who can catch us up on what's going on over there would give us a call. | ||

 I'm glad to know they're listening. | ||